 Setting it Up & Laying it Out

 My Hospital Transformations are laid out in 5 different centers.
 The goal is for students to be in small groups and to travel to all 5 centers before the end of the transformation.
 Included are all of the props such as hospital signs, hospital rooms signs for the centers, and name tags.
-I try to get donations from local hospitals for the hair nets, gowns, gloves, and face masks.
+I try to get donations from local hospitals for the hair nets, disposable gowns, gloves, and face masks.
+(I included Amazon links if you want to go that route as well.)
 These really help the students feel like doctors.
-The only items I bought for these transformations are the blue tablecloths from the Dollar Tree to use as room dividers.
-I used blue butcher paper for tablecloths, but you could use white tablecloths from the Dollar Tree as well.
+The only items I bought for these transformations are the blue tablecloths from Amazon to use as room dividers.
+I used blue butcher paper for tablecloths, but you could use white tablecloths as well.

 Grade Level & Standards